elasticio/elasticio.github.io/content/_components/hubspot/index.md

 ## Known Limitations

 1. [Rate Limits](https://developers.hubspot.com/docs/api/usage-details#rate-limits)
 2. Please, use some timer (around 5sec) if you are going to implement flow like `Upsert Object Action` -> any type of `Lookup Object(s) Action` with enabled feature `Enable download attachments`.
-Uploading the file to Hubspot on `Upsert Object Action` takes some time, so it is possible to receive `404` error on lookup.
+Uploading the file to HubSpot on `Upsert Object Action` takes some time, so it is possible to receive `404` error on lookup.